graftapp/graftapp.github.io/index.md

                 Graft.
 Graft acts like an extension of your working memory, capable of holding all of your context for as long as you need it.
 Graft allows you to explore the meaningful relationships between your knowledge and discover new connections.
-Grow new knowledge with Graft.
+Grow your knowledge with Graft.
             </p>
         </div>
     </div>